Diarrhea, Age 12 and Older

 Diarrhea has many causes.

-- Diarrhea is often caused by stomach flu ( gastroenteritis ) or foodborne illness .
+- Diarrhea is often caused by stomach flu ( gastroenteritis ) or food poisoning .
 Diarrhea is your body's way of quickly clearing viruses, bacteria, or toxins from the digestive tract.
 Since most cases of diarrhea are viral, they will clear up in a few days with good home treatment.
 E. coli is a common bacteria that causes diarrhea.
 E. coli infection is related to improper food preparation.

 - Drinking untreated water or unpasteurized dairy products can cause viral, bacterial, or parasitic infections, such as Giardia lamblia .
 Giardia lamblia parasite can cause diarrhea that develops 1 to 4 weeks later.
 These infections can also occur when you use untreated water to brush your teeth, wash your dishes or vegetables, or make ice for drinks.